pipelight/doc.pipelight/guide/why.md

 ## Made for efficency

 Pipelight is written in [Rust](https://www.rust-lang.org/).
-It is quite light when installed and uncompressed (~11Mb binaries).
+It is quite light when installed and uncompressed.
+Binaries actually weights under 6Mb (decreased by 50% between v0.5.8 and v0.6.2).

 In consequence, it is blazing fast.